 Even in a normal year, the Christmas period is always the busiest for many small businesses around the country.
 But now, with fears over fuel shortages and shipping delays, things look set to be more chaotic than ever before.
 Thankfully, there are some things that you can do to get your business ready for the festive rush.

 First, try and encourage your customers to shop early wherever they can.
 Whether this takes the form of a post on social media or a more formal note on your website, it’s important to be realistic about what shoppers can expect.
-So if you think that supply chain issues are likely to affect your business in the runup to Christmas, be honest with your customers – and give them the chance to place any orders well ahead.
+So, be honest with your customers – and give them the chance to place any orders well ahead.

 Next, consider whether you might need to diversify during the coming months.
-For example, if you stock products that are typically shipped to the UK from abroad, it might be worth exploring more locally-sourced options – at least until the new year.
-Or, if you’re a crafter dependent on supplies that might get caught up in shipping chaos, consider whether or not you can find alternatives closer to home.
+If products are shipped to the UK from abroad, it might be worth exploring more locally-sourced options.
+Or, if you’re dependent on supplies that get caught up in shipping chaos, consider whether an alternative closer to home.

 What it’s really about, though, is preparation.
 First, we recommend mapping out each step of your shipping process, keeping an eye out for any areas where difficulties or bottlenecks might appear.
 That way, you can streamline your operation before the festive orders come rolling in – and you’ll have clear and concise directions to pass on to anyone you rope in to help.

-Next, make sure that you are well stocked up on packing and shipping supplies long before the Christmas rush hits the stores.
+Ensure that packing and shipping supplies are on track before the Christmas rush hits the stores.
 Whether that’s eco-friendly packaging, bubble wrap to protect fragile products or simply plenty of envelopes and boxes, you won’t want to be running around looking for last-minute options when the high street is full of panicked shoppers.